DanRoscigno/translate_changed_files/docs/en/quick_start/shared-nothing.md

 This tutorial covers:

-- Running StarRocks in a single Docker container
+- Running StarRocks in one Docker container
 - Loading two public datasets including basic transformation of the data
 - Analyzing the data with SELECT and JOIN
 - Basic data transformation (the **T** in ETL)